YoichiroSugimoto/20211102_HP5_HIF_mTOR/README.md

 # Introduction

-This pipeline performs the analyses of high-resolution polysome profiling followed by 5' end-Seq (HP5) to understand mTOR and VHL/HIF dependent translational regulation.
+This repository contains the pipeline for **Isoform-resolved mRNA profiling of ribosome load defines interplay of HIF and mTOR dysregulation in kidney cancer** (Sugimoto and Ratcliffe).

+This pipeline can generate most of plots and results presented in the article using the following sequence data deposited in ArrayExpress as input:

+- HP5: E-MTAB-10689
+- 5′ end-Seq of total mRNAs: E-MTAB-10688

 # Usage

-Master script to run all the scripts at once is located at `./master_scripts`.
-It is also possible to run individual scripts in `./R` directory in a sequential manner according to the index.
+The script to run the entire pipeline is located at `master_scripts` directory.
+The output of the analyses is stored in `doc` directory.

 # Prerequisite

 Two `conda` environments summarised in `./conda_environment` must be created before the analysis.
-A few additional packages may be required for the individual analyses.
+A few additional packages may be required for some of the analyses.

 ## Required data

-- Raw sequence data (available from ArrayExpress, HP5: xx, 5′ end-Seq of total mRNAs: xx)
+- Raw sequence data (available from ArrayExpress, HP5: E-MTAB-10689, 5′ end-Seq of total mRNAs: E-MTAB-10688)
 - ERCC RNA sequence: the sequences downloaded from NIST (https://www-s.nist.gov/srmors/certificates/documents/SRM2374_putative_T7_products_NoPolyA_v1.fasta) should be stored at `./data/ERCC_sequence`.
 The sequence file is also available from this github repository.
 - Human CAGE data from FANTOM5